- You do not have any products in your shopping cart yet.

 - Dry winter air: Removes moisture and causes the wood to shrink.

-The wood used for our tables has been carefully dried and seasoned.
-Usually, nothing will happen, but the above-mentioned circumstances can cause problems.
+The wood used for our tables has been carefully dried and aged.
+Usually, nothing will happen, but the above-mentioned conditions can cause problems.

 Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not considered warranty cases.